Vashon News

 |

-Some clouds in the morning will give way to mainly sunny skies for the afternoon.
-High 32F.
-Winds NE at 10 to 15 mph.
+Snow during the morning will give way to mostly cloudy conditions during the afternoon.
+Temps nearly steady in the mid 30s.
+Winds NNE at 10 to 20 mph.
+Chance of snow 70%.
+Snow accumulations less than one inch.

 |